FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   package.json
 ```

-To cover all of your bases, I recommend `cd`-ing into your `client` folder and running
+To cover all of your bases, I recommend `cd`-ing into your `client` folder and running:

 ```bash
 npm start
 ```

-to make sure your React app starts up correctly.
+If your React app automatically boots up in the browser at `localhost:3000`, then everything is working properly.

 Lastly, it is useful to create a config file in your `client/src` directory.
 In your `client/src` folder, create a `config.js` like so: